-Description - Our Smooth Flex Tiles feature a smooth, leather like pattern that allows these tiles to not only be installed in garages, but in virtually any room in your home.
-This tile features a hidden interlocking system that provides the highest level of water resistance, while giving you a solid clean look to your floor.
-These garage tiles, like our other flex tiles, offer resistance to most chemicals and solvents and also help prevent fatigue during long periods of standing.
+Description – Our Smooth Flex Tiles feature a smooth, leather-like pattern that allows these tiles to not only be installed in garages but virtually any room in your home.
+This tile features a hidden interlocking system that provides the highest level of water resistance while giving you a solid clean look to your floor.
+Like our other flex tiles, these garage tiles offer resistance to most chemicals and solvents and help prevent fatigue during long periods of standing.
 These modular tiles are also very easy to install, only needing a sharp utility knife to cut the tiles to fit your space.
 These tiles are also mold and mildew resistant which is perfect for areas that have water issues.

-Note: Flex tile colors are produced in batches, which can lead to color variations in your order.
+Note: Flex Tile colors are produced in batches, leading to color variations in your order.
 All colors may present some color variation, but Black and Graphite can produce the most.
-These three colors can vary greatly between batches and thus it is recommended that you order more flooring than is needed for mistakes and replacements.
-This in turn gives you the greatest chance to keep continuity across your floor.
-Batching will also affect color variation between samples and your order with Black and Graphite showing the most variation.
+These three colors can vary greatly between batches, and thus it is recommended that you order more flooring than is needed for mistakes and replacements.
+This gives you the greatest chance to keep continuity across your floor.
+Batching will also affect color variation between samples and your order, with Black and Graphite showing the most variation.

-Material - Smooth Flex tiles are constructed entirely of a proprietary blend of flexible virgin PVC that guarantees the most durable garage tile on the market.
-This custom blend tile also ensures that the tiles are flexible and have the anti-fatigue flooring qualities often associated with rubber flooring but also the durability, long life, and chemical resistance associated with PVC tiles.
+Material – Smooth Flex Tiles are constructed entirely of a proprietary blend of flexible virgin PVC that guarantees the most durable garage tile on the market.
+This custom blend tile also ensures that the tiles are flexible and have the anti-fatigue flooring qualities often associated with rubber flooring and durability, long life, and chemical resistance associated with PVC tiles.

 Size - 20" x 20" (6 Tiles per case)